 And by the way, if you are in Morocco and offered tea, particularly in a private home or shop, please accept.
 It’s considered impolite to refuse.

+Ready to sip a soothing cup in Marrakech?
 G Adventures runs a number of departures in Morocco encompassing a wide range of departure dates and activities to cater to different tastes.
-We’re thrilled at the prospect of showing you this big blue planet of ours — check out our small group trips here.